Nieb/Sublime-Syntax--AppGameKit/README.md

 # AppGameKit-Sublime-Syntax
-AppGameKit-BASIC Syntax Highlighting for Sublime Text.
+AppGameKit-BASIC syntax highlighting and build script for Sublime Text.